Auburngrads/Driscoll_DI/README.md

 solution – the team must do this by themselves (we’ll obviously supervise to make sure they stay safe).

-Early on it may be difficult to remember these rules.
-Remember, when your child asks for help with their solution, be patient and resist the urge – just like this guy…
+Early on it may be difficult to remember these rules. **Remember**, when your child asks for help with their solution, be patient and resist the urge to do what may seem like the most obvious thing to do – just like this guy…

 <p align="center">